 In 1994, Michael Schiavo took up residence and became engaged to Jodi Centzone.
 He refused to dissolve his marriage to Terri, and the couple eventually had three children.

 In 1995, Michael Schiavo sought out the services of attorney George Felos, a right-to-die litigator.
-Attorney Felos would later petition court for his fees to be paid for by Terri's trust.
+Attorney Felos would later petition the court for his fees to be paid for by Terri's trust.

 In January of 2000, the Petition to Withdraw Life Support was heard by Judge George W. Greer in Pinellas-Pasco's Sixth Judicial Circuit.
 As support for his petition, Michael Schiavo testified that Terri told him in the mid-1980s that she would not want life support after the couple had watched a movie depicting a patient on a ventilator.
 Schiavo's brother and sister-in-law also testified that Terri had made statements to them regarding mechanical life support.
-Judge Greer dismisses testimony of Terri's parents, siblings, Terri's life-long girlfriend and closest friend in Florida, all testifying that Terri never made any statements regarding situations if she were to become disabled.
-Greer found Schiavo and his family's testimony to be clear and convincing evidence and ordered that Terri's tube be removed.
+Judge Greer dismissed testimony of Terri's parents, siblings, Terri's life-long girlfriend and closest friend in Florida, all testifying that Terri never made any statements regarding situations if she were to become disabled.
+Greer found Schiavo and his family's testimony to be clear and convincing evidence and ordered that Terri's feeding tube be removed.